bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 **Audience:** 00:52:16
 So just in terms of, you're working on it in LDK.
-I know that Rose Creek's doing it on the site.
+I know that Roasbeef is doing it on his side.
 Is every implementation sort of on board and getting all these things, or is it sort of one set of people's going?

 **Arik Sasman:** 00:52:30